 Since 1905, Julius Garfinckel had been setting the tone of fashion in the nation's capital.
 By 1928, he was the leading clothier in Washington, operating out of a complex of buildings at the corner of 13th and F Streets, NW.
 In that year, he announced that a nine-story building would be designed to contain all of the store's departments under one roof.
 The building was prominently sited on the northwest corner of the intersection of 14th and F Streets, NW.

-DC designation February 17, 1988
+DC Inventory: February 17, 1988

-National Register listing April 4, 1995
+National Register: April 4, 1995